purewow-analytics/Segment/events_readme.txt

 	action_type: Args will be Facebook, Insta, Pinterest, Snapchat, Twitter, YouTube
 	location: Header, footer, or sidenav (pending class names)

-Search Engaged:
-	current_url: URL the user is currently on
-	search_text: Text that a user searched for

 Article Completed: Event fires when a user reaches the end of an article.
 	current_url: URL the user is currently on